nejrariizviic/Nousish-Vera-Brand-Visuals/README.md

 ## Project Overview

-Nousish-Vera is a conceptual brand in the natural cosmetics and personal care domain, emphasizing elegance, simplicity, and a contemporary visual expression.
+Nousish Vera is a conceptual brand in the natural cosmetics and personal care domain, emphasizing elegance, simplicity, and a contemporary visual expression.
 The visual solutions in this project are designed to convey messages of purity, clarity, and a modern approach to branding.

 The main goal of the project was to develop a distinctive visual identity that could be applied across various communication channels — from outdoor advertising to product packaging.
 The design was developed with attention to visual harmony through: